eugenepentland/pnp-feeder/README.md

 ![Prototype Feeder Advancing](docs/images/feed.gif)

 ## Overview
 The aim of this project is to design a powered and addressable pick and place feeder for less than $25 fully assembled and tested.
-Other pnp feeders exist but didn't meet my design requirements or were too expensive to justify having 200+ feeders.
+Other pnp feeders exist but didn't meet my design requirements or were too expensive to justify having 100+ feeders.

 This project aims to solve these challenges by providing an easy-to-use, modular, and affordable feeder system that can be used with both the Neoden 4 and Lumen PnP machines.

 ## Design Goals

 1. **Compatibility**
-   - Design a powered, addressable pick and place feeder compatible with Neoden 4 and Lumen PnP machines.
+   - Design a powered, pick and place feeder compatible with Neoden 4 and OpenPNP machines.
    - Support component sizes down to 0402.

 2. **Low Cost**
-   - Keep the BOM cost per feeder unit under $10 to make the solution accessible and affordable for hobbyists and mid scale manufacturing.
+   - Keep the BOM cost per feeder unit under $10 to make the solution accessible and affordable for hobbyists and small manufacturers.

 3. **Fast Production**
    - Limit 3D printing time per unit to less than 2 hours using a standard consumer-grade 3D printer.
-   - Assembly time less than 10 minutes per feeder.
+   - Assembly time less than 10 minutes per feeder

 4. **Ease of Use**
    - Ensure quick part loading to minimize the setup time.